 ‘Green Dot Week’ builds awareness of sexual assault prevention

-Connecticut College adopted the national training program as part of the College’s broader Think S.A.F.E.
-Project.
+The Green Dot program is part of the College’s broader Think S.A.F.E.
+Project, managed by Darcie Folsom, director of sexual violence prevention and advocacy.
 Originally developed and funded in 2010 through a three-year, $300,000 grant from the U.S. Department of Justice's Office on Violence Against Women, the Think S.A.F.E.
-Project is managed by Darcie Folsom, director of sexual violence prevention and advocacy, and addresses sexual assault, dating violence and stalking by integrating prevention and response training and education into the campus culture, building a community coalition and enhancing victim services.
+Project addresses sexual assault, dating violence and stalking by integrating prevention and response training and education into the campus culture, building a community coalition and enhancing victim services.
 When the three-year Department of Justice grant work was completed in 2013, the College took on this important commitment with support from College funds, and named Folsom to her current position.